 BCPD contracts with Tyler Technologies to provide and maintain the department's case management system (CMS).
 The CMS is browser-based and managed on external servers.
 Juvenile referrals, bookings, assessments, Court hearings, programs, and case management functions are tracked within the system.
-BCPD has full access to run data reports and has the capability to share data files with partners as needed via a back end ODBC connection.
+BCPD has full access to run data reports and has the capability to securely share data files with partners as needed.
 BCPD has the ability to measure long-term success rates utilizing statistical reports generated from the CMS, as well as subsequent law enforcement referrals.